An A-Z of FAQs

 Recipe Testing Network

 The GFW has a newly formed Recipe Testing Network.
-Should you need help with recipe testing, or would like to volunteer your services, more details can be found on the website at gfw.co.uk/2021/recipe-testing-network/
+Should you need help with recipe testing, or would like to volunteer your services, more details can be found here.

 The Guild of Food Writers has a series of Regional Coordinators.
 Members are represented across the UK regions, as well as overseas.
 Regional Coordinators share a monthly update from their area in the newsletter, and all members should receive an email from their coordinator once a month requesting news.
 Should you wish to suggest an event or meeting in your area, please contact your coordinator.
 In the event you are unsure who your RC is, please email Joy Skipper firstname.lastname@example.org.

 The Guild’s elected Committee members are supported by Special Officers.
 These are important roles in the Guild management, and Special Officers attend Guild meetings and contribute their time in all areas of business.
 Special Officer roles do not come with a vote.
-Should you wish to volunteer your time, please contact Charlotte Pike email@example.com or Jonathan Woods firstname.lastname@example.org.
+Should you wish to volunteer your time, please contact Kim Furnell email@example.com.

-The GFW works with commercial sponsors to deliver the annual Guild of Food Writers Awards and Young Food Writer of the Year Competition.
+The GFW works with commercial sponsors to deliver the annual Guild of Food Writers Awards.
 We welcome any contact from prospective sponsors.
-Please email Paul Bellchambers email@example.com for more information.
+Please email Kim Furnell firstname.lastname@example.org. for more information.
 You can also read more about our sponsorship opportunities here.

 Sponsor information is included in our newsletter and our event programme as part of their sponsorship package.
 Otherwise, our activities are free from commercial ties.